WebOrganics/TransFormr/README.md

 ## Notes

+* 2.6 Added HTML5 Parser and parsing microdata by direct input.
 * 2.5 Added microdata to JSON transformation.
 * 2.4 Added value-title parsing for all microformats.
 * 2.3 Transformr is now Faster due to new caching action.
 Added support for Transforming by direct input, Some XSLT bugs fixed.